Privacy notices

 This General Practice Extraction Service (GPES) data will be extracted as an initial full-year extract of data and thereafter as an extract on a quarterly basis.
 The first extract is scheduled to take place in the second half of 2020-21 financial year and will cover the previous financial year of 2019-20.

-Legal Basis – All GP Practices in England are legally required to share data with NHS Digital for this purpose under section 259(1)(a) and (5) of the 2012 Act
+Legal Basis: All GP Practices in England are legally required to share data with NHS Digital for this purpose under section 259(1)(a) and (5) of the 2012 Act

-Medication/PrescribingPurpose – Prescriptions containing personal identifiable and health data will be shared with chemists/pharmacies, in order to provide patients with essential medication or treatment as their health needs dictate.
+Purpose: Prescriptions containing personal identifiable and health data will be shared with chemists/pharmacies, in order to provide patients with essential medication or treatment as their health needs dictate.
 This process is achieved either by face to face contact with the patient or electronically.
-Where patients have specified a nominated pharmacy they may wish their repeat or acute prescriptions to be ordered and sent directly to the pharmacy making a more efficient process.
-Arrangements can also be made with the pharmacy to deliver medication

 Patients will be required to nominate a preferred pharmacy.